 Prior to this collaboration, the school relied on pit latrines, which are common throughout rural Africa. and are essentially a hole in the ground.
-This method relies upon proper Fecal Sludge Management practices, such as emptying pits, as well as transporting, treating and using the collected sludge, all of which are expensive and require fresh water to be done properly.
+This method relies upon proper Fecal Sludge Management practices, such as pumping out water-tight pits, as well as transporting and treating the collected sludge and putting the treated biosolids to safe beneficial reuse, all of which are expensive and require resources and energy to be conducted properly.
 If this is not carried out correctly, water pollution and public health risks can occur.

 This project also supported the local community by using only locally sourced materials, which supported local businesses, and by hiring only rural area carpenters.
 Additionally, we created new job opportunities for the youths by equipping them with skills of building, carpentry and compost maintenance.
 Most of them then become facilitators to train others in the community.

 Humanure has completed this project and has successfully handed over all materials to the teachers and administrators at Opera Luigi.
 They have been trained in maintenance and sustainability in order to teach the current and future students about water sanitation, disease prevention and ecological sanitation.